Hone logo

 Example 1:

-Explanation: The pipe takes the string "hello" and returns its reversed version, "olleh".
+Explanation: The input string "hello" is reversed to produce "olleh".

 Example 2: